Cesar-Mendoza-V/PokemonBattleArena/README.md

 2. Run `npm install` in a terminal inside the repository.
 3. Finally, once all the dependencies are installed, run `npm run dev`.
 4. The terminal will show a local address where the page is running with live changes.

+## What if I need a new dependency?

+1. Head to the `package.json`
+2. If you need the dependency on the dev environment only, add it to the `devDependencies`, however if the dependency is needed for the functioning of the app, add it to the `dependencies`.
+3. Run `npm install` in a terminal inside the repository.